AryanBahmanyar/text-editor/README.md

 # Text-Editor
-A simple text editor created with Java and Swing, implementing basic file and text operations.
+A simple text editor created with Java and Swing, featuring basic file and text operations.